Journey-flow API for native clients

 Benefits

-Our native app sdk approach ensures the full capabilities of Strivacity are available to native clients.
+Our native app SDK approach ensures the full capabilities of Strivacity are available to native clients.
 This includes full support for:

 • Policy-defined workflows